junxit/us-congress-bills-117/metadata.md

 - 2021-07-28 — The previous question was ordered pursuant to the rule.
 - 2021-07-28 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on agreeing to amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2021-07-29 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2022-06-22 — Amendment SA 5120 agreed to in Senate by Unanimous Consent.
+- 2022-06-22 — Amendment SA 5120 proposed by Senator Whitehouse for Senator Hagerty. (consideration: CR S3096-3097; text: S3096-3097) In the nature of a substitute.
+- 2022-06-22 — Measure laid before Senate by unanimous consent. (consideration: CR S3096-3097)
+- 2022-06-22 — Message on Senate action sent to the House.
+- 2022-06-22 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S3096-3097)
+- 2022-06-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2022-06-22 — Senate Committee on Appropriations discharged by Unanimous Consent.
+- 2022-06-22 — Senate Committee on Appropriations discharged by Unanimous Consent.
+- 2022-06-22 — Senate amendment agreed to: Amendment SA 5120 agreed to in Senate by Unanimous Consent.
+- 2022-06-22 — Senate amendment proposed (on the floor): Amendment SA 5120 proposed by Senator Whitehouse for Senator Hagerty.
+- 2022-06-22 — Senate amendment submitted